Alex Stein (comedian): Career

-Stein began his career in 2011 by producing and participating in food challenge videos on YouTube.
 In 2012, Stein was a contestant in the reality TV show The Glass House, in which he described himself as having "no shame", asked viewers, "Should I turn into the most epic villain in the history of reality TV?".
 He was the first to be voted off by the viewers.
 He appeared on Season 4 of Worst Cooks in America on Bobby Flay's team in 2013.

 Stein became known for disrupting local government meetings, sometimes virtually, during the COVID-19 pandemic.
 Stein said he began the disruptions after being frustrated by Dallas government unresponsiveness.
 His disruption of various other local government meetings including New York City and Las Vegas has included rapping about vaccines and other topics.
-He rapped about the Russo-Ukrainian War at a city council meeting in Plano, Texas.
+In 2022, he rapped about the Russo-Ukrainian War at a city council meeting in Plano, Texas.
 D Magazine described Stein's city council pranks as "mostly harmless, if at times in poor taste".

-In June 2022, Stein began confronting politicians including Alexandria Ocasio-Cortez, Ted Cruz, Dan Crenshaw, Beto O'Rourke, Adam Kinzinger, and Eric Swalwell.
+In June 2022, Stein began harassing and haranguing politicians including Alexandria Ocasio-Cortez, Ted Cruz, Dan Crenshaw, Beto O'Rourke, Adam Kinzinger, and Eric Swalwell.
 He was described as sexually harassing Ocasio-Cortez on the steps of the U.S. Capitol in July 2022 by calling her a "big booty Latina" and accusing her of wanting to "kill babies".
 He told Kinzinger that he was a "d-bag".
 He called Crenshaw a "globalist RINO"; Crenshaw compared Stein to an angry little boy in a tweet after the confrontation.

 In October 2022, an event featuring Stein and Proud Boys founder Gavin McInnes that had been scheduled by the group Uncensored America at Penn State University was cancelled by the university at the last minute after protests and confrontations; Stein taunted protesters and was spit on by one.
 In December 2022, Stein and a half-dressed man he called his "wife's boyfriend" broke into the lobby of Barstool Sports and were forcefully removed by security.